Electronic Medical Records Growing in Latin America

 A Rising Trend

 One only has to look at the numbers to see just how significant the growth of EMRs in Latin American markets has been in recent years, and how great the trend will continue to be in the years ahead.
-Overall, GHI’s research indicates that 38% of hospitals in Latin America have an EMR solution in place.
+Overall, GHI’s research indicates that 40% of hospitals in Latin America had an EMR solution in place in 2017, compared to 36% in 2016.
 A report from Research and Markets indicates that the Latin American EMR market is forecast to grow at a rate of 7.15% between the years 2014 and 2019.
 And the market is strong across the region.
 For example:

 - Brazil made a multi-million dollar investment in late 2016 in three supercomputers designed to unify all the government’s EMRs into a single system and it has set strict timelines for EMR adoption through 2020

 - Chile is the most advanced country in the region when it comes to EMR penetration, with 74%

 - Uruguay adopted a national EMR system in 2014 and has had a strong adoption, currently boasting a 63% EMR penetration rate in its healthcare facilities

 - Costa Rica has a 61% EMR penetration rate after approving a nationwide system in 2011.

 - Guatemala also has a higher than average EMR penetration rate, with 54%

 - Panama and Colombia respectively have a 50% EMR penetration rate